matplotlib/grid-strategy/README.md

 ### Installation Instructions
 Simply run:
 `pip install grid-strategy`

-Then, in your project, do
+Then, in your project, do:
-`from grid_strategy import strategies` and the strategies class has all usable strategies.
+`from grid_strategy import strategies`

+The strategies class has all usable strategies.